improve-ai/tracker-trainer/README.md

 greeting = DecisionModel.instances["greetings"].which("Hello", "Howdy", "Hola")
 ```

 *which* makes decisions on-device using a *decision model*.
-Decision models are easily trained by assigning rewards for positive outcomes.
+Decisions are automatically tracked with the Improve AI Gym via the *trackURL*.

 ```swift
 if (success) {